overvis/opencart-plugins/Catalog-display/README.md

     Extensions -> Extensions -> Modules -> Catalog display -> Install
     ```

-5. Reload plugins cache (Blue button in the upper right corner):
+5. Reload plugins cache (blue button in the upper right corner):

     ```
     Extensions -> Modifications
     ```

-6. Find the layout of the page where you want to paste catalog:
+6. Find the layout of the page where you want display the catalog:

     ```
     Design -> Layouts -> *Layout name* -> Edit